Job JSON specification¶

 Notes:

-Nested tasks are allowed, these are defined by a "tasks" sub key.
+- Nested tasks are allowed, these are defined by a "tasks" sub key.
 It is used with compute jobs, see examples below.

-"0" and "1" above are called task "uri":s and must be unique (within the tasks locally at that level).
-Tasks are also assigned an unique ID that can be used to further modify the job.
+- "0" and "1" above are called task "uri"s and must be unique (within the tasks locally at that level).
+Tasks are also assigned a unique ID that can be used to further modify the job.

 An accsyn source/destination should be passed on as a combination of a party and a path similar to standard rsync and scp notation, using this template:

-Party; Identifies the sending or receiving endpoint entity.
+- Party; Identifies the sending or receiving endpoint entity.

 Example party definitions:

-myworkspace; Denotes the workspace side as source or destination - the main site (hq), resolves to the Server hosting the file (through volume) identified by the path.
+- myworkspace; Denotes the workspace side as source or destination - the main site (hq), resolves to the Server hosting the file (through volume) identified by the path.

-john@user.com; Denotes a user as a source or destination, they must have a (running) client (Desktop App or User Server instance) that can be resolved by accsyn
+- john@user.com; Denotes a user as a source or destination, they must have a (running) client (Desktop App or User Server instance) that can be resolved by accsyn.

-site=london; Denotes the site with (unique) API "code" identifier "london".
+- site=london; Denotes the site with (unique) API "code" identifier "london".

-client=6611fbca3f8c4d3e7a3b678a; Denotes an explicit client, for example if a user are running multiple clients.
+- client=6611fbca3f8c4d3e7a3b678a; Denotes an explicit client, for example if a user is running multiple clients.

 Path examples:

-C:\Users\john\Desktop\image.png; A local path at user end.
+- C:\Users\john\Desktop\image.png; A local path at the user end.

-~/Document.pdf; A relative path on user's Home share at workspace.
+- ~/Document.pdf; A relative path on user's Home share at workspace.

-/Volumes/projects/reference.tif; An absolute path on a volume, can be used with workspace/site parties if they match configured volume paths.
+- /Volumes/projects/reference.tif; An absolute path on a volume, can be used with workspace/site parties if they match configured volume paths.

-share=myproject/assets.zip ; Relaxed share definition - unspecified share type, resolves to the volume, shared folder, home or collection "myproject" by its unique API "code" attribute.
+- share=myproject/assets.zip ; Relaxed share definition - unspecified share type, resolves to the volume, shared folder, home or collection "myproject" by its unique API "code" attribute.

-folder=6734b3ca8c3592a922bdb0de/TO_ACME/source.rar; File is located in shared folder identified by the explicit it, in subfolder "TO_ACME".
+- folder=6734b3ca8c3592a922bdb0de/TO_ACME/source.rar; File is located in the shared folder identified by the explicit id, in subfolder "TO_ACME".

-home=john@user.com/UPLOAD/test.abc; File is located at Home share john@user.com , in subfolder "UPLOAD".
+- home=john@user.com/UPLOAD/test.abc; File is located at Home share john@user.com , in subfolder "UPLOAD".

 Notes:

-The "default volume" is a the volume having the default attribute set to true, and is assigned the first volume created for a workspace.
+The "default volume" is the volume having the default attribute set to true, and is assigned the first volume created for a workspace.
 At least one default volume must be assigned within an accsyn workspace.

-A folder cannot be given as destination unless a "/" (or "\" for Windows) is added.
+- A folder cannot be given as destination unless a "/" (or "\" for Windows) is added.
 For example downloading a file "x.jpeg" to destination "/Volumes/nas/TEMP" will store the file as "TEMP", not inside folder TEMP.
-Correct destination notation in this case are: "/Volumes/nas/TEMP/", or even better: "/Volumes/nas/TEMP/x.jpeg".
+Correct destination notation in this case is: "/Volumes/nas/TEMP/", or even better: "/Volumes/nas/TEMP/x.jpeg".

-Destination paths can be left out if other party is a site or a user's locally mapped share, this is called "path mirroring", and is suitable for keeping servers and/or workstations in sync when it comes to file structure.
+- Destination paths can be left out if other party is a site or a user's locally mapped share, this is called "path mirroring", and is suitable for keeping servers and/or workstations in sync when it comes to file structure.

 When submitting a job, accsyn tries to resolve a client-server combo based on the party and path given.
 The rules vary depending on the type of party:

-Workspace; Here accsyn tries to resolve the server that serves the volume pointed out by the path, or indirectly by paths on a shared folder or collection.
+- Workspace; Here accsyn tries to resolve the server that serves the volume pointed out by the path, or indirectly by paths on a shared folder or collection.

-User; accsyn tries to find a file transfer client belonging to the user, this might be the default client created when using the desktop app or a user server.
+- User; accsyn tries to find a file transfer client belonging to the user, this might be the default client created when using the desktop app or a user server.
 For more information, see Hosts.

-Site; accsyn tries to find a site server, that serves the volume pointed out by the path at the remote site, or indirectly by paths on a shared folder or collection.
+- Site; accsyn tries to find a site server, that serves the volume pointed out by the path at the remote site, or indirectly by paths on a shared folder or collection.

 If no server or client can be resolved, an error will be given with appropriate feedback.
 Once resolved, the resolve remains static which means that if a new server endpoint is deployed or the user launches another client, the mapping is NOT updated - a new transfer job must be submitted.